Got passion? Maybe you don’t need it.

-What you don’t see is the sideways paths, detours, including the real and imagined obstacles I met (oh hello there, fear) along the way.
-And, you don’t see the relief from choosing let go of something that was no longer working for my life, and excitement in guessing that there were new possibilities for my future. if only I could figure out what they were!
+What you don’t see are the sideways paths, detours, including the real and imagined obstacles I met (oh hello there, fear) along the way.
+And, you don’t see the relief from choosing to let go of something that was no longer working for my life, and excitement in guessing that there were new possibilities for my future. if only I could figure out what they were!
 But before we can get to talking about envisioning possibilities, let’s circle back to this pressure on ‘passion.’
 You’ve probably felt Passion Pressure and you might even be confused by it.
 Understandable.
 Let’s clear up a few things about passion:

 If you have a passion, great – you can work with it to help you define how you want to live your life including how you want to express yourself in your work and livelihood.

 Not all personalities are passion-oriented types.
 NOT A FLAW!

 If you made a living through your passion and need to shift because of current circumstances, you can follow passion's clues to new ideas and opportunities.